Block Plane Basics

 - Erase mill marks.
 Rely on the block plane to wipe out the wavy machine-milling marks on lumberyard stock, leaving it satin-smooth.
 After sawing out your parts, eliminate saw marks with a few passes of the block plane.

 - Square up small stock.
 Grab the block plane to true a piece too small to run safely over your jointer.
-Clamp the plane upside down in your vise, and you can plane parts barely large enough to grasp, as shown in picture 3.
+Clamp the plane upside down in your vise, and you can plane parts barely large enough to grasp, as shown below.

 - Plane to a line.
 When sawing a tapered part, many woodworkers like to cut slightly outside the layout line, then sand down to it.
 But, shaving down to the line with a block plane results in a nicer surface and a truer edge.